louwrentius/waveshare-12.48inch-3-color-e-ink/README.md

 Drawbacks: on a Raspberry Pi 3B+, it takes about 55 seconds for an image to be displayed.
 The python library and display take about 30 seconds, the rest is for the Imagemagick image processing.

+### Requirements:

+You need to install Imagemagick.

+    apt install imagemagic

 ### Modified library

 The python library as supplied by Waveshare and as included in this repository has been modified.